hieppham8083/surfs_up/README.md

 ## Results
 - Comparing temperatures between the month of June and December.
 - Comparing the summary statistics for June and  Decemeber temperatures.
 - From these data we can decide how to build the shop.
+- SurfsUp test results: Refer to [SurfsUp_Challenge](../main/SurfsUp_Challenge.ipynb)